How To Avoid Catching The Flu This Winter, With Or Without A Flu Vaccine

 Another one of the best ways to prevent the flu is to take immune-boosting elderberry syrup, which is also one of the best ways to treat it if you do catch the flu.

-Elderberry syrup has been shown to help cure at least 10 different types of flus.
-It boosts immunity and dramatically decreases the duration of flus and other illnesses if you do contract them.
-One study found that 90% of those taking elderberry syrup had a complete recovery from the flu on day two, whereas those not taking elderberry took six days to recover.
-Famous herbalist Rosemary Gladstar made an easy elderberry syrup that uses just dried elderberries, water and honey much like this one from About Home.
+Elderberry syrup has been shown to help cure at least 10 different types of flu.
+It boosts immunity and dramatically decreases the duration of flu and other illnesses if you do contract them.
+One study found that 90 percent of those taking elderberry syrup had a complete recovery from the flu on day two, whereas those not taking elderberry took six days to recover.
+Famous herbalist Rosemary Gladstar made an easy elderberry syrup that uses just dried elderberries, water, and honey much like this one from About Home.

 Flu Season approaches, Want to prevent it from happening?
 Consider elderberry, increases immunity, blocks viral growth. pic.twitter.com/7VRz5YVLaC